pjjonesnz/datatables-buttons-excel-styles/README.md

 **Add beautifully styled Excel output to your DataTables**

+* Style the font, border, background, number-format of your table
+* Target cells, columns, rows, headers, footers, title, message and messageBottom
+* Target cell ranges using familiar Excel cell references
+* Conditional formatting
+* Insert or replace cells, columns and rows
+* Easy JSON configuration options
+* Simple templates built in for fast styling
+* Currency formatting, fix the standard US$ display
+* Smart targeting of rows useful for styling a spreadsheet that sometimes has message, header, etc. turned off

 [DataTables](https://www.datatables.net) is an amazing tool to display your tables in a user friendly way, and the [Buttons](https://www.datatables.net/extensions/buttons/) extension makes downloading those tables a breeze.

 Now you can **easily style the Excel download** of your DataTable without having to learn the intricacies of Office Open XML using either: